wtan127/CleaningDataFinal/README.md

 # CleaningDataFinal
 Final project for Getting and Cleaning Data Coursera course

+The UCI HAR Dataset contains data on 30 subjects performing 6 tasks: Walking, Walking Upstairs, Walking Downstairs, Sitting, Standing, and Laying with an Samsung phone attached at the waist.
+Data is collected from the accelerometer and gyroscope: 3-axial linear acceleration, and 3-axial angular velocity.
+The dataset has been split randomly such at 70% are in a training set and 30% are in a test set.

 The UCI HAR Dataset is downloaded into the working directory.
 The folder contains the subfolder "test", "train", and the following text files: activity_labels, features, features_info, and README

 # From the README.txt file: